Level 11

 DeCurtis FCS

-Project Type: Client project at Level 11
+Project Type: Full Time at Level 11

-My Role: UX Design and consulting
+My Role: UX Design

 Skills: UX/UI Design, Prototyping